colbster937/DuckOS/README.md

 <p align="center">What will DuckOS be like in the future?
 Nobody knows.
 But here's some things that I'm planning to add to DuckOS when I have more time:</p><br>
 <p align="center">• An app menu, allowing user to remove/add apps to taskbar</p>
 <p align="center">• Proxy Backend & Free Kasm!</p>
-<p align="center">• An more!
+<p align="center">• And more!
 You can view DuckOS v5's developement on Projects page</p>

 <h2 align="center">Deploying DuckOS 🚀</h2>
 <p align="center">The world's leading web-based operating system remains unblocked by any hosting services to date!
 You have the opportunity to host DuckOS independently by forking this repository on Repl.it <a href="https://replit.com/github/GikitSRC/DuckOS-V5">here!</a><br>In the near future, DuckOS will integrate a proxy directly into its system, eliminating the need for iFrame elements.
 Unfortunately, this means that hosting DuckOS independently will no longer be possible 😔</p>